contents

 precipitating cause

 DKA is occasionally the initial manifestation of diabetes, but it usually occurs in the context of known diabetes plus a trigger.
-Most triggers of DKA are benign (e.g. noncompliance, viral gastroenteritis).
+This is especially true of patients with type-II DM, who don't generally require exogenous insulin but may develop DKA in the context of physiologic stress.
+Most triggers of DKA are benign (e.g., nonadherence, viral gastroenteritis).
 However, DKA can be caused by any source of physiologic stress.
-Occasionally, DKA is the presentation of a serious underlying problem, such as occult sepsis.
-Common causes of DKA include:
+Occasionally, DKA is the presentation of a serious underlying problem, especially sepsis.
+Common triggers of DKA include:

 evaluation for the cause of DKA